sampadbm/sampadbm.github.io/notes/math574-applied-matrix-analysis/index.md

 **Solution q7:**

-We know that the rank of a matrix = row rank = column rank.
+We know that the rank of a matrix = row rank = column rank (this isn't true for tensors of order 3 or more - some information is provide from Kruskal's theorem and Kruskal rank).
 By the mechanics of matrix multiplication, we know that the columns of $ST$ are the linear combination of the columns of $S$ i.e the columns of $ST$ are in the column space of $S$.
 Hence column rank of $S$ is at max equal to